yixinglin/sobot-rimulator/readme.md

 ## Graphical User Interface

-The graphical user interface consists of the visualization of the current simulated world as well as a control panel of buttons with which the user can interact.
+The graphical user interface consists of the visualization of the current simulated world as well as a control panel of buttons, with which the user can interact.
 The robot is depicted in blue and aims to reach its goal depicted in green while avoiding collisions with the red objects.
 The buttons of the control panel are:

 #### Control row